An emerging Integral Enterprise in the Valais

 The integral theory was originally written in the 1970s by Ken Wilber.
 The purpose of this theory was to bring together all the approaches of the mind and the consciousness into one model, in order to draw on the strengths of each method.
-Dr. Alexander Schieffer is a pioneer in matters of integral development.
+Prof. Alexander Schieffer is a pioneer in matters of integral development.
 With Ronnie Lessem, they evolved the integral theory and developed the Integral Worlds Model.
 In their many collective books, they explain the concrete applications of their model to numerous domains of everyday life, like for example economy, management or politics.
 Together, they created the association Trans4m based in Geneva, through which many integral enterprises have been launched throughout the world, applying this model and creating thousands of jobs.

 What does Nostras do concretely?

 We live our philosophy of open mindedness while respecting traditions.
 For example, we allow ourselves to be familiar with you in accordance with the local customs.
-We also wrote the entire website in Oberwallisertitsch, the traditional language of the german-speaking part of the Valais.

 Co-creation is a central value in the integral philosophy.
 To achieve great things, it is important for everyone to contribute to the whole in their area of expertise.
 That's why Nostras is an inclusive organization, in which everyone can help.
 We are looking for farmers, other producers of cannabis or by-products (ointments, oils, teas, etc.) or whoever shares our vision and would like to participate in the adventure.

 The integral philosophy is the foundation of our organization.
-Through different workshop between us, but also with Dr. Schieffer and Maxime Bertocchi (Trans4m Junior Fellow), we elaborated a new organizational design, inspired by the integral model and symbolized by the different parts of a cannabis plant.
+Through different workshop between us, but also with Prof. Schieffer and Maxime Bertocchi (Trans4m Junior Fellow), we elaborated a new organizational design, inspired by the integral model and symbolized by the different parts of a cannabis plant.
 In this way, we structure our activities in the four following domains:

 Community Building: All activities linked to the development of a community in the Valais and in Switzerland.
 This community regroups similar-minded people with common values: open mindedness, respect, happiness.
 Thus also our slogan: Be chill.
 Be free.
 Be happy.
 As a concrete example, we can name the Chill Club, through which we organize various events.
 This domain is symbolized by the roots, because the community is the cultural foundation of our organization.